Three commands cover 95% of usage. Then you hand the YAML to your AI assistant and ship.

 privacy_analysis.yaml | Privacy-only view (only if PII findings exist) |

-Open .brass/ai_instructions.yaml.
-Copy its contents into your AI assistant session.
-Ask the assistant to address the findings in order — the YAML is short on purpose so it fits comfortably in any context window.
+Tell your AI assistant where the output lives — it can read the file itself.
+No copy-pasting required. .brass/ai_instructions.yaml is kept short on purpose so it fits comfortably in any context window.